Aleš Hřebeský Memorial: History

-In 2010 an eruption of the Icelandic volcano Eyafjallajökull stopped the air traffic over Europe just prior to the Memorial, meaning that Megamen, Nova Scotia Privateers and the US Team could not fly over.
+In 2010 an eruption of the Icelandic volcano Eyjafjallajökull stopped the air traffic over Europe just prior to the Memorial, meaning that Megamen, Nova Scotia Privateers and the US Team could not fly over.
 Canadians Love You to Death and Green Gaels were lucky to get to Radotín and Green Gaels repeated their victory from 2007.
 Also other players journey from Ireland and England was very adventurous and complicated and the organizers highly appreciated they will to get to Prague for the tournament.

 In 2011 the Memorial was the last practice for many players for the World Indoor Lacrosse Championship held in Prague one month later.
 Jim Veltman, a lacrosse legend, who to Prague as a Czech national team coach, accepted an invitation to play for Love You to Death and lead his team to the champions title, gained in the over-time of a great final against Megamen.

 The 20th annual in 2013 hosted a team from Canadian British Columbia for the first time, also French and Israeli lacrosse players took part in combined squad.
 An entirely Polish team made their debut in the tournament and Scotland was represented as well.
 Home LCC Radotín celebrated the jubilee tournament with the highers number of teams in history and gained the trophy after 12 years.

 In the 21st annual in 2014 there were 20 teams competing, representing 14 nations.
 For the very first time a native Iroquois team – Kahnawake Rapids – took part in the tournament with several Iroquois national team players in their squad.
 In a very competitive tournament they stayed undefeated and gained the trophy.

 The highest possible number of teams – 21 – arrived in 2015.
 There were three newcomers: Regina Heat from Saskatchewan, Canada, and new countries represented – Sweden and Turkey.
 Pioneers reached the title in their third visit to Radotín.

 The 23rd annual welcomed a new team from Switzerland.
 Another newcomer – Team Alberta – gained the tournament trophy in the breathtaking final game against home Custodes.
 Albertans won in the sudden death overtime.

+In April 2024, 24 teams representing 19 countries will be competing.